 A constant stream of worshippers made their way up the stone stairs to the split gate that marked the entrance to the temple.
-The men wore shirts and white headbands.
-The women sported colourful sashes and carried large woven baskets on their heads.
+The men wore white headbands.
+The women sported sashes and carried huge woven baskets on their heads.
 Everyone had a brightly coloured sarong wrapped around their waist.
-Rows of statues bordered the steps, also wearing headbands and sitting on terraces planted with pink and yellow shrubs.
-This was the entrance to Pura Penataran Agung, the central, and most well known, of the 23 temples that make up Pura Besakih, Bali's mother temple.
+Even the statues lining the steps were wearing headbands.
+This was the entrance to Pura Penataran Agung, the central, and best known, of the 23 temples that make up Pura Besakih, Bali's mother temple.

 In the Shadow of Mount Agung

 Besakih Temple stands on the slopes of Mount Agung, the highest volcano in Bali.
 The Balinese believe Mount Agung is a copy of Mount Meru, the centre of the Hindu universe.
 It is therefore revered as Bali's most sacred mountain and is the perfect site for the mother temple, Pura Besakih.
 Lava flows from the massive eruption of Mount Agung in 1963 narrowly missed the temple complex.
 This is regarded as a miracle and a sign that the gods approve of Pura Besakih.
 Seismic activity around this very active volcano is carefully monitored and experts believe the next eruption is imminent.

 Worshippers walking up through the complex follow a spiritual path towards the holier temples closer to the summit.
 Some of the temples are dedicated to specific gods of the Hindu pantheon represented by both their position and the colour of their decorations.

 North: Pura Batu Madeg is dedicated to Vishnu (black banners)

 South: Pura Kiduling Kreteg is dedicated to Brahma (red banners)

 East: Pura Gelap is dedicated to Iswara (white banners)